youcefjd/API-Quandl/README.md

 Finally, apart from the requests package, you are encouraged to not use any third party Python packages, such as pandas, and instead focus on what's available in the Python Standard Library (the collections module might come in handy: https://pymotw.com/3/collections/).
 Also, since you won't have access to DataFrames, you are encouraged to us Python's native data structures - preferably dictionaries, though some questions can also be answered using lists.
 You can read more on these data structures here: https://docs.python.org/3/tutorial/datastructures.html

 Keep in mind that the JSON responses you will be getting from the API map almost one-to-one to Python's dictionaries.
 Unfortunately, they can be very nested, so make sure you read up on indexing dictionaries in the documentation provided above.

+NOTE:

+Please note that the 340 first lines were NOT related to the project.
+I was just having fun exploring the data.